-SUPPLEMENTARY INFORMATION FOR NINE MONTHS ENDED SEPTEMBER 30, 2012 COMPARED WITH NINE MONTHS ENDED SEPTEMBER 30, 2011
+SUPPLEMENTARY INFORMATION FOR YEAR ENDED DECEMBER 31, 2012 COMPARED WITH YEAR ENDED DECEMBER 31, 2011

-The table below contains TMX Group Limited revenue and operating expenses, income from operations and net income attributable to non-controlling interests which include the accounts of TMX Group Limited and the operating results of TMX Group Inc. and it subsidiaries for the period from January 1, 2012 to September 30, 2012, and the operating results of CDS and Alpha and their subsidiaries for the period from August 1 to September 30, 2012.
-For comparison purposes in this MD&A, we have also included TMX Group Inc. consolidated revenue and operating expenses, income from operations and net income attributable to non-controlling interests for the period from January 1, 2011 to September 30, 2011.
+The table below contains TMX Group Limited consolidated revenue and operating expenses, income from operations and net income attributable to non-controlling interests which include the accounts of TMX Group Limited and the operating results of TMX Group Inc. and its subsidiaries for the period from January 1, 2012 to December 31, 2012, and the operating results of CDS and Alpha and their subsidiaries for the period from August 1 to December 31, 2012.
+In order to provide a meaningful discussion of the results of operations in this MD&A, we have compared TMX Group Limited information for 2012 with TMX Group Inc. information for January 1, 2011 to December 31, 2011.
+This approach is similar to how the results would be reported if TMX Group Inc. was the acquirer of CDS and Alpha.

-This information differs from the TMX Group Limited consolidated financial statements for the interim period ended September 30, 2012.
-The TMX Group Limited consolidated financial statements reflect the accounts of TMX Group Limited for the nine months ended September 30, 2012, including the operating results of TMX Group Inc., Alpha, CDS and their respective subsidiaries from August 1, 2012, and only the accounts of TMX Group Limited for the comparative period of nine months ended September 30, 2011.
+This information differs from the TMX Group Limited consolidated financial statements for the year ended December 31, 2012.
+The TMX Group Limited consolidated financial statements reflect the accounts of TMX Group Limited for the year ended December 31, 2012, including the operating results of TMX Group Inc., Alpha, CDS and their respective subsidiaries from August 1, 2012, and only the accounts of TMX Group Limited for the comparative period of the year ended December 31, 2011.